 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-So whether you’re moving to a new country and need to move a substantial sum, such as the proceeds of a house sale, or you’re simply going travelling and need a top-up every now and then, read on to find out how TransferWise works and why you should consider using them to transfer money abroad cheaply.
+Whether you’re moving to a new country and need to move a substantial sum or you’re simply going travelling, read on to find out why you should consider using a specialist currency exchange company to transfer money abroad cheaply.

-If you’ve ever used your local currency exchange service inside a bank or travel agency for example, you’ve probably noticed that each foreign currency available has two different rates advertised: a buy rate and a sell rate.
+If you’ve ever used your local currency exchange service inside a bank or travel agency, you’ve probably noticed that each foreign currency available has two different rates advertised: a buy rate and a sell rate.

-So if you were going on holiday to Australia from the UK, the trader would sell you dollars at the sell rate.
+If you were going on holiday to Australia from the UK, the trader would sell you Aussie dollars at the sell rate.
 But if you were returning from your holiday, the trader would buy your leftover dollars back at the buy rate, and you’d get back less than you would have paid for them on that day.

 If you go onto Google, XE or Yahoo Finance however, and look up the exchange rate between two currencies, you’ll only be shown a single rate, which lies somewhere in between the buy and sell rates that currency traders offer.